Employing staff in the Netherlands

 8. Provide healthy and safe working conditions

 Your employee must be able to work safely and healthily.
 This is stated in the Working Conditions Act (Arbowet).
 According to this, you must draw up a health and safety policy.
 And you must conclude a basic contract with a health and safety service provider.
 The contract specifies the tasks for which you must be supported by a health and safety service provider or company doctor.
+For example, when an employee is ill (and preventing absenteeism.

-Once you employ personnel, you are obliged to draw up a risk inventory and evaluation (RI&E) in which you state the risks faced by personnel and the measures you have in place to address these risks.
+Once you employ personnel, you are obliged to draw up a risk assessment and evaluation (RI&E) in which you state the risks faced by personnel and the measures you have in place to address these risks.

 10. Deduct social insurance premiums